igor-baiborodine/event-driven-architecture-in-golang-workshop/README.md

 # Event-Driven Architecture in Golang
+>
+> 🔥 Campgrounds API is another example application, or a gRPC microservice, to be more precise, whose implementation is heavily inspired by the Mallbots example application from Michael Stack's book "Event-Driven Architecture in Golang."
+For more details, please see the [campsite-booking-go](https://github.com/igor-baiborodine/campsite-booking-go) GitHub repository.
+>

 This workshop covers material from the ["Event-Driven Architecture in Golang: Building complex systems with asynchronicity and eventual consistency"](https://www.amazon.ca/dp/1803238011/)